I coach and run lessons on the Specialist qualification topics as follows, often providing additional advice and consultancy:

 13+ and 16+ entrance

-I run through all the individual topics required in the NSAA syllabus such as Young’s Double slit in Physics and Bond Angles in Chemistry.
+I run through all the individual topics required in the NSAA syllabus such as Refractive Index and Young’s Double slit in Physics and Equilibrium Constant and Bond Angles in Chemistry.
 I have a large set of questions and worked solutions on all the individual topics, which I set for Homework.
+Through research, I believe I can spot the style and content of a typical NSAA question for a particular topic.

-For practice of full papers, as well as using the official Cambridge material I have created many additional mock papers.
-I set these week by week and we go through worked solutions and I encourage students to stick to the exact 2 hour time to encourage fast working and concentrating under pressure.
+There is a relatively new format, but the older style is still relevant.
+So for practice of full papers, as well as using the official recent Cambridge material, I have created many additional mock papers using older questions adapted to new multi choice style, mixed with very similar questions from other sources.
+I set these week by week with exactly the right number of questions, and we go through worked solutions and I encourage students to stick to the exact 2 hour time to encourage fast working and concentrating under pressure.
+The ability to work at speed is one of the main differentiators.

 I also coach techniques for exam management such as how to pace the exam and cope with tricky questions and multi-choice answers.